Frosthaven/aeroplace/README.md

 This utility currently has the following limitations:

-- Only one instance of an application can be handled with title matching calls.
-This will be changed in the future.
+- Only one instance of an application can be handled at a time.
+This will change.
-- For now aeroplace uses a quick and dirty grep command that can get confused when trying to find the application's name inside of the title content.
-Avoid placing the application's name in the optional `-t` flag.
+- Avoid placing the application's name in the optional `-t` flag, as the search comparison gets confused and will return a false positive.
+This will change.

 ## Roadmap